Eclipse 2024

 It’s really starting to take shape now that it’s painted with Behr’s Crème de la Crème to match the living room, and loaded with a bunch of my books and knickknacks.
 I added rustic crates from Plow & Hearth to collect other odds and ends.
 I’ll have to wait until lumber is back in stock before I can finish the last of the shelves, but for now I’m quite pleased with how it came out.

-Next up: simple and clean crown moulding to hide the gap where the shelves meet the ceiling, and elsewhere in the room where the ceiling joints have cracked and warped.
+Next up: clean up the gap where the shelves meet the ceiling, and elsewhere in the room where the ceiling joints have cracked and warped… which of course will lead to a ceiling re-paint!

 Motor Time